gridai/grid-docs/products/add-data-to-grid-datastores/datastore-faq.md

 ## Does Grid have a limit on DataStore size?

 Yes Grid DataStore max size is 1.5 TB.
-In addition, for security reason we only allow you to upload data for 24 hours.
+In addition, for security reasons we only allow you to upload data for 24 hours.
 If your data is too big to upload in 24 hours you will need to manually resume the upload every 24 hours.

 ## Is there a way to see what files are in a datastore?